Name The Anterior Depression On The Scapula

 The scapula is a bone located on the posterior aspect of the shoulder girdle, situated between the second and seventh ribs.
 It serves as an attachment point for numerous muscles that stabilize and move the upper extremity.
 The bone has three borders (superior, medial, and lateral), three angles (superior, inferior, and lateral), and two surfaces (anterior and posterior).

 The posterior surface of the scapula is characterized by the spine of the scapula, a prominent bony projection that divides the surface into two parts: the supraspinous fossa above and the infraspinous fossa below.
-Still, these depressions accommodate muscles involved in shoulder rotation and elevation.
-On the flip side, it is the anterior surface that contains the focus of our discussion – the subscapular fossa.
+Consider this: these depressions accommodate muscles involved in shoulder rotation and elevation.
+Still, it is the anterior surface that contains the focus of our discussion – the subscapular fossa The details matter here..

 The Subscapular Fossa: Detailed Anatomy

 The subscapular fossa is the large, concave depression on the anterior (costal) surface of the scapula.
-Plus, it occupies the majority of this surface, extending from the medial border to the lateral border and from the superior border to the inferior angle.
-This depression is deepest near the medial border and gradually becomes shallower as it approaches the lateral border Not complicated — just consistent.
-Turns out it matters..
+It occupies the majority of this surface, extending from the medial border to the lateral border and from the superior border to the inferior angle.
+This depression is deepest near the medial border and gradually becomes shallower as it approaches the lateral border.

 The subscapular fossa is bounded by: